mneudert/vagrant-devcommands/README.md

 I get displayed when running "vagrant run help my_chain".

-The usage printed above the help can interpolate the name of the command name using %{command}. eoh
+The usage printed above the help can interpolate the name of the command name using %<command>s. eoh
 ```